 Take photos of their setup, any mail they’re getting, their car situation, plus any damage or changes they’ve made to your place.

-Keep a record of every conversation, text, or email exchange with these people.
+Record every conversation, text, or email exchange with these people.

 Write down when you discovered them and what they said when you asked them to leave.
 This will be your ally in court or when explaining the situation to potential buyers.